I make this jerk marinade from scratch every time I want to give my guests an authentic Jamaican experience, and it never disappoints.

 How To Make Your Own Jerk Marinade

-Step 1: Place all of the ingredients into a blender or food processor.
-Blend until you get a smooth paste.
+Step 1: Place all ingredients in a blender or food processor.
+Blend until smooth.

 Step 2: Use jerk marinade over your favorite proteins and most vegetables before cooking.